American Jews: Jews of Middle Eastern and North African descent

 Jews of Middle Eastern and North African descent (often referred to as Mizrahi Jews) are classified as white by the US census.
 Mizrahi Jews sometimes identify as Jews of color, but often do not, and they may or may not be considered people of color by society.
-Syrian Jews rarely identify as Jews of color and are generally not considered Jews of color by society.
+Syrian Jews rarely identify as Jews of color.
 Many Syrian Jews identify as white, Middle Eastern, or otherwise non-white rather than as Jews of color.

 African American Jews

-The American Jewish community includes African American Jews and other American Jews who are also of African descent, a definition which excludes North African Jewish Americans, who are currently classified by the U.S. Census as being white (although a new category was recommended by the Census Bureau for the 2020 census).
+The American Jewish community includes African American Jews and other American Jews who are of African descent, a definition which excludes North African Jewish Americans, who are currently classified by the US census as being white (although a new category was recommended by the Census Bureau for the 2020 census).
 Estimates of the number of American Jews of African descent in the United States range from 20,000 to 200,000.
 Jews of African descent belong to all American Jewish denominations.
 Like their other Jewish counterparts, some black Jews are atheists.

-Notable African-American Jews include Drake, Lenny Kravitz, Lisa Bonet, Sammy Davis Jr., Rashida Jones, Ros Gold-Onwude, Yaphet Kotto, Jordan Farmar, Taylor Mays, Daveed Diggs, Alicia Garza, Tiffany Haddish and rabbis Capers Funnye and Alysa Stanton.
+Notable African American Jews include Drake, Lenny Kravitz, Lisa Bonet, Sammy Davis Jr., Rashida Jones, Ros Gold-Onwude, Yaphet Kotto, Jordan Farmar, Taylor Mays, Daveed Diggs, Alicia Garza, Tiffany Haddish, and rabbis Capers Funnye and Alysa Stanton.

-Relations between American Jews of African descent and other Jewish Americans are generally cordial.
-There are, however, disagreements with a specific minority of Black Hebrew Israelites community from among African-Americans who consider themselves, but not other Jews, to be the true descendants of the ancient Israelites.
-Black Hebrew Israelites are generally not considered members of the mainstream Jewish community, because they have not formally converted to Judaism, and they are not ethnically related to other Jews.
-One such group, the African Hebrew Israelites of Jerusalem, emigrated to Israel and was granted permanent residency status there.